-For the Superbowl last month, I experimented with another crowd pleaser: Soy Chorizo Chili, pictured above.
-The Chorizo was spicy enough that I didn’t add any other spice, not even chili powder, and the dish was perfectly seasoned.
+In this Soy Chorizo Chili recipe, the chorizo was spicy enough that I didn’t add any other spice, not even chili powder, and the dish was perfectly seasoned.
 For milder spice, tone it down by stirring in some sour cream or chili to cut the spice.

 - 1 pkg Soy Chorizo